ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 You cannot connect {{site.data.keyword.atracker_short}} by using the API.
 Use the console to complete this task.
 For more information, see [Activity tracking events](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-at_events&interface=api).
 {: note}

-## Step 7: Connect {{site.data.keyword.atracker_full_notm}} through Terraform
-{: #activity_tracker_tf}
-{: terraform}

-{{site.data.keyword.atracker_full}} allows you to view, manage, and audit service activity to comply with corporate policies and industry regulations. {{site.data.keyword.atracker_short}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
-Use {{site.data.keyword.atracker_short}} to track how users and applications interact with the {{site.data.keyword.databases-for-postgresql}} service.

-To get up and running with {{site.data.keyword.atracker_short}}, see [Getting Started with {{site.data.keyword.atracker_short}}](/docs/atracker?topic=atracker-getting-started){: external}.

-{{site.data.keyword.atracker_short}} can have only one instance per location.
-To view events, you must access the web UI of the {{site.data.keyword.atracker_short}} service in the same location where your service instance is available.
-For more information, see [Launch the web UI](/docs/activity-tracker?topic=activity-tracker-getting-started#gs_step4){: external}.

-For more information about events specific to {{site.data.keyword.databases-for-postgresql}}, see [Activity tracking events](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-at_events&interface=api).

-Events are formatted according to the Cloud Auditing Data Federation (CADF) standard.
-For further details of the information they include, see [CADF standard](/docs/atracker?topic=atracker-event){: external}.

-You cannot connect {{site.data.keyword.atracker_short}} by using the API.
-Use the console to complete this task.
-For more information, see [Activity tracking events](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-at_events&interface=api).
-{: note}

 ## Next steps
 {: #next-steps}